top of page

 20231016_163517.jpg

-Providing hides like this or cardboard boxes allows your cat to take themselves away if things are overwhelming, and decompress after the stress of the car journey and being in new surroundings.
-Providing more than one around their settling room, gives them the confidence to use their space, accessing their resources, knowing they can retreat easily if needed.
+Providing hides like this or cardboard boxes allows your cat to take themselves away if things are overwhelming.
+The car journey and being in new surroundings can be stressful, so they may take themselves off.
+Providing more than one around their settling room gives them the confidence to use their space, go their food, water and tray, knowing they can hide easily if needed.
 It's more beneficial for them to have hides dotted around than their only option being under the bed or behind a cupboard.
 It allows them to learn more about their new home, but still gives them the sense of safety they need.

 Settling In & Making Friends